Rainwater Management in the 21st Century: "We have moved beyond MAR in British Columbia," says Kim Stephens

 “Introduction of the MAR focused attention upon the site level while assuming there would be benefits to the watershed and streams.
 In 2007, the Beyond the Guidebook initiative addressed the need to take a closer look at the relationship between the rainfall spectrum and the flows actually entering streams from the watershed.”

 “Over the past decade, ongoing development and evolution of the Water Balance Model has enabled us to move beyond the simplistic MAR concept and address the interaction of runoff – both volume and duration – with the physical aspects considered important to the aquatic environment,” concludes Kim Stephens.

-For more information about why and how the Water Balance Model is a tool to correlate runoff volume management with stream erosion and water quality outcomes. click on Application of the “DFO Urban Stormwater Guidelines” has evolved over the past decade to protect stream health to read a story posted on the Green Infrastructure Community of Interest.
+TO LEARN MORE about why and how the Water Balance Model is a tool to correlate runoff volume management with stream erosion and water quality outcomes. click on Application of the “DFO Urban Stormwater Guidelines” has evolved over the past decade to protect stream health to read a story posted on the Water Bucket website.